 When you’re logged in, you will be in your ‘Dashboard’.

-- Select the tab that represents the content types, taxonomy or archive type you wish to exclude from the search results.
+- In the settings menu, select the content type, taxonomy, or archive type you wish to exclude from the search results.

-To index the content, toggle the switch to ‘Yes’.
-To noindex the content, toggle the switch to ‘No’.
+To index the content, enable the toggle.
+To noindex the content, disable the toggle.

 - Click ‘Save Changes’.

 Google has gotten much better at paginated series, so this feature has been removed from Yoast SEO.

 Alternatively, you can noindex the entire site but it’s up to search engines to honor this request.
 We explain how to noindex an entire site in this article.

 It’s also possible to noindex individual author pages.
 Read this article on how to noindex individual author pages to find out how.